 The Bride has invited 3 Artist/Thinkers to use their artistic process to view the city and its history: dancer/choreographer, Reggie Wilson, dancer/choreographer, Faustin Linyekula, and theater artist Marty Pottenger.
-Their projects culminate in April, 2016.
+Their final performances will take place in April, 2016.
 CLICK HERE for the event listings.
 Their inquiries are as follows:

 - Reggie Wilson has taken interest in the performative aspects of religious worship.
 Using the Black Shakers, Rebecca Cox Jackson, and Father Divine, Reggie asks, “How has spiritual practice impacted and shaped Philadelphia?”